Reading Strategy

 * SEND children are heard reading by an adult at least 3 times a week (in addition to the normal Reading Strategies)

-* Diversity and Equality in all books
+* Diversity and Equality evident throughout chosen books (see Reading Spine)

 • Storytelling